Schepenhuis, Mechelen: Later functions

 The building was later given various functions.
 For example, from 1811 to 1846 the city academy was housed here.
 From 1852 the building served as a municipal museum.
 On 1 November 1897 it was turned into a city archive and city library.
 The building was heavily damaged during the First World War.
 Several restoration campaigns followed, in 1916-1917, 1932 and 1934-1938.
+One side of the ground floor of the building had in the mean time also become one of the main post offices in the city, which is still being run by the national agency Bpost.

 From 2000, the Schepenhuis served again as a museum.
 In 2011, an exhibition of works by Rik Wouters from the collection of the Royal Museum of Fine Arts opened, as the Antwerp museum was undergoing works of renovation.
 Until the end of these works in 2017, the Wouters collection remained in the Schepenhuis.

 The stone statue of Our Lady is a 1933 replica of a 17th-century copy by Maarten van Calster after the original André Beauneveu statue from the 14th century.

 Since 9 September 2018, the Schepenhuis is the new location of the tourist information office "Visit and UiT in Mechelen".